📙 Web-to-App Funnels Guide. Get Your Free Copy.

 Unlock the potential of your app’s revenue with Adapty!
 If you’re an app developer or product owner eager to elevate your conversion rates and in-app subscriptions, schedule a free demo call with us!
 We’ll explain all our benefits and features on our platform at no cost and with zero obligations, showcasing how Adapty can seamlessly integrate with your business model, complementing Apple’s fiscal calendar and maximizing your revenue returns.

-Check calendars of the previous years:
+Check calendar of the previous year:

-Apple Fiscal Calendar for 2022
+Apple Fiscal Calendar for 2024

 FAQs

 It usually starts on the last Sunday of September, but this year is somewhat of an exception.
-This year’s Apple Fiscal Calendar starts on October 1st and lasts for 364 days until September 28th, 2024.
+This year’s Apple Fiscal Calendar starts on September 29th, 2024 and lasts for 364 days until September 27th, 2025.

 Quarters last for 3 calendar months and last for 13 weeks.
 There are 3 payment periods per quarter that last for 5, 4, and 4 weeks.